-The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.
+The Status Register Protect (SRP) bit is non-volatile Read/Write bits in the status register.
+The SRP bit controls the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.

-SRP1 SRP0 #WP Status Register Description 0 0 Х Software Protected The Status Register can be written to after a Write Enable U U ^ Software Protected command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and can not be written to.
-0 1 1 Hardware Unprotected WP#=1, the Status Register is unlocked and can be written to U ı - Hardware Oriprotected after a Write Enable command, WEL=1.
-1 0 Х Power Supply Lock-Down(1) Status Register is protected and can not be written to again ı U ^ Tower Supply Lock-Down(1) until the next Power-Down, Power-Up cycle.
-1 1 Х One Time Program Status Register is permanently protected and can not be ' ľ ^ One fille Flograffi written to.
+SRP #WP Status Register Description 0 Х Software Protected The Status Register can be written to after a Write Enable command, WEL=1.(Default) 1 0 Hardware Protected WP#=0, the Status Register locked and can not be written to.
+1 1 Hardware Unprotected WP#=1, the Status Register is unlocked and can be written to after a Write Enable command, WEL=1.